Parliament of Jamaica

 The Senate, the Upper House, is the direct successor of a pre-Independence body known as the "Legislative Council" and comprises 21 senators appointed by the Governor-General: thirteen on the advice of the Prime Minister and eight on the advice of the Leader of the Opposition.

 The House of Representatives, the Lower House, is made up of 63 (previously 60) Members of Parliament, elected to five-year terms on a first-past-the-post basis in single-seat constituencies.

 Overview

 As Jamaica is a parliamentary democracy modelled after the Westminster system, most of the government's ability to make and pass laws is dependent on the Prime Minister's ability to command the confidence of the members of the House of Representatives.
-Though both Houses of Parliament hold political significance, the House of Representatives, of which the Prime Minister and the Leader of the Opposition are both required to be members of, holds a more powerful and prestigious role since it is the main source of legislation.
+Though both Houses of Parliament hold political significance, the House of Representatives, of which the Prime Minister and the Leader of the Opposition are both required to be members, holds a more powerful and prestigious role since it is the main source of legislation.

 Parliament building

 The Parliament meets at Gordon House at 81 Duke Street, Kingston.
 It was built in 1960 and named in memory of Jamaican patriot George William Gordon.

 Construction on a new parliament building directly north of Gordon House was expected to start in early 2021.
-However, the start of construction has been delayed until at least 2022.
+However, the start of construction was delayed.
+As of May 2024, the project was still in the procurement phase.